 The pension costs are assessed in accordance with the advice of independent qualified actuaries.
-The latest actuarial valuation of the TPS related to the period ended 31 March 2016, and that of the LGPS related to the period ended 31 March 2020.
+The latest actuarial valuation of the TPS was 31 March 2020 and of the LGPS was 31 March 2022.

 There were no outstanding or prepaid contributions at either the beginning or the end of the financial year.